Blog

 1. Sender Policy Framework (SPF)

-SPF fixes a vulnerability in SMTP where messages can be sent claiming to be from any IP address.
+SPF authentication fixes a vulnerability in SMTP where messages can be sent claiming to be from any IP address.
 To prevent email spoofing, an SPF record is created in your DNS that lists all the mail servers authorized to send email for your domain.

 When an email is received, the receiving mail server compares the sending domain with the servers listed in your SPF record.
 If there’s a match, the message is genuine.
 Here’s an example of a TXT record for SPF that is used by MailerSend: